-Outdoor Adventures is a new program within Campus Recreation that offers several day-long recreational trips and various outdoor classes and clinics.
-See the full list below -- From the leisurely and relaxed all the way to the adventurous and thrill seeking, Outdoor Adventures has the right trip for you.
-If you're planning a trip on your own, but don't have the gear you need, check out our Weekend Gear Rental Program!
+Outdoor Adventures (OA) is a program within BC's Campus Recreation that offers several day-long recreational trips and various outdoor classes and clinics.
+From the leisurely and relaxed all the way to the adventurous and thrill seeking, OA has the right trip for you.
+If you're planning a trip on your own, but don't have the gear you need, check out our Gear Rental Program!

 This program was designed to get students to explore beyond the BC campus and experience all that New England has to offer.
-All Outdoor Adventures trips are open to both undergraduate and graduate students.
+All OA trips are open to both undergraduate and graduate students.
 Photos from past trips are available here.

-To learn more about Outdoor Adventures trips, trainings and special events, subscribe to the Listserv at https://listserv.bc.edu/sympa/subscribe/outdooradventures.
+To learn more about Outdoor Adventures trips, trainings and special events, subscribe to our Listserv.

-Learn more about our Fall 2014 trips and clinics:
+Learn more about our Spring 2015 trips and clinics:

 Rock climbing is a fun way to build confidence, leadership, and become part of a team.
 It is also one of the most exciting and best full-body exercises you can do.
 Get your feet off the ground and get into the vertical world!
 No experience needed.

 Take a day to get away from the city and into the fresh air only found in the mountains.
 Hiking is a great way to learn new things about the wilderness, experience beautiful views, and feel a strong sense of accomplishment when you look back at what you did.
 Get on those hiking boots and come stretch your legs for a day.

 OA Ski Shuttle

 Outdoor Adventures is running a ski shuttle on the following dates: